weirong57/CEN5035-2025SP---Gator-Shelfguide/README.md

 - **Return:** Use the **"Return"** button when you're ready to return the book.
 The system updates the return time and calculates overdue fines if applicable.

 **Leave a Review**
 After borrowing a book, you may leave a rating and comment through the review section.
 Only users who have borrowed the book are eligible to leave a review.
+One user can make one comment for one book.

 **Admin Access**
 Users with an administrator role can log in with special credentials to manage the system.
-Admins can:
-- Add, update, or delete books
-- View and manage user accounts
-- Monitor system data via admin-specific pages or controls
+Admins can Add or delete books through admin page.
+To set one account as admin, please sign up through the sign up page.
+Then set the role of this account as 'admin' in the database.
+To login to the admin page, please use login page and enter by accounts which roles are set as admin.

 ---